-How to Cash a Check (as Quickly as Possible)
+How to Cash a Check in a Hurry

-When making the decision to deposit or cash a check, understand exactly what you’re trying to accomplish.
+When deciding to deposit or cash a check, here's what you need to know.

 - Cashing a check means you’ll get cash in hand.
 You can walk away with the full amount of the payment, and you’ll be able to spend that money immediately.

 - Depositing a check means adding it to your account at a bank or credit union.
 You’ll be putting the money in a safe place and you won't have to worry about losing it.
 The bank might allow you to withdraw some (or all) of the check amount.
 However, you might need to wait a few days before having access to the full amount.

 If you just want to deposit the check so that your bank starts processing the payment as soon as possible, you don’t need to wait to make the deposit, and most banks and credit unions allow you to deposit checks with your mobile device, anytime, anywhere.

 If you choose to cash a check because you need the funds right away, or perhaps don't use a bank account, you may need to do a bit more legwork.

 The safest and fastest way to get cash is to take your check to the check writer's bank.
 That’s the bank or credit union that holds the check writer's funds, and you can get the money out of the check writer’s account and into your hands instantly at that bank.
 If you go to any other bank (or check-cashing facility) you can’t be 100 percent certain that the check is good.
 Meaning, the funds are actually there.

 Start by looking for the bank's name or logo on the front of the check.
 You don’t necessarily have to go to the same branch that the check writer uses, it can be any branch of the same bank.
 Be sure to bring identification that matches the name written on the check.